 Our philosophy, whether developing catalog or custom courses, has always been to focus on practical learning aimed at equipping the learner with the knowledge they need to do their job.

-This is reflected in our presentation of suspicious activity reporting in our two newest AML offerings, Financial Crime Essentials and Fighting Financial Crime in Practice.
+This is reflected in our presentation of suspicious activity reporting in our two newest AML offerings, Financial Crime Essentials.
 For example, common risk indicators are explained in both courses, which illustrate them via short case studies.
 Learners also complete an exercise in which they must determine whether or not to report suspicions.

 These courses also examine the risk-based approach, the importance of CDD and the firm’s own identification and verification (ID&V) controls.
 The content, streamlined to reflect the MLR, sets out: